ChickenProp/p9-cli/README.md

 optional arguments:
-  -h, --help            show this help message and exit --dataset DATASET     Use a built-in plotnine dataset --input FILE, -i FILE
+  -h, --help            show this help message and exit --debug               Try to print python code to build plot --dataset DATASET     Use a built-in plotnine dataset --input FILE, -i FILE
                         Read data from FILE